The Call for Presentations (CFP) Is Closed

-The CERT® Division of the Software Engineering Institute at Carnegie Mellon University and the NatCSIRT 2020 Program Committee invite you to submit a presentation for the 15th Annual Technical Meeting for CSIRTs with National Responsibility (NatCSIRT 2020).
-The meeting will be held virtually December 8th and 9th from 07:30-09:30 EST (12:30-14:30 UTC) each day.
+The CERT® Division of the Software Engineering Institute at Carnegie Mellon University and the NatCSIRT 2020 Program Committee are no longer accepting presentations.
+The 15th Annual Technical Meeting for CSIRTs with National Responsibility (NatCSIRT 2020) will be held virtually December 8th and 9th from 07:30-09:30 EST (12:30-14:30 UTC) each day.

 This invitation-only meeting is restricted to technical and managerial staff members of National CSIRTs.
 The meeting provides a forum for National CSIRTs to share information, tools, techniques, and strategies that address problems unique to CSIRTs that are responsible for a nation or an economy.

 - Limit your presentation to 20 minutes (including time for questions).

 - Abstracts for panels, facilitated discussions, and other formats are also encouraged.
 For panels, feel free to suggest countries/teams to be panel participants.